Sharks Community Trust (SCT) is the official charity of Sale Sharks Rugby Club.

 We believe in the immense power of our sport being used to positively transform people’s lives.
 We believe the North West is a home to extraordinary people like you.
 This is your chance to be part of our story!

-The charity is now looking to recruit to the role of Disability Sports Coach to work on the Trust Disability and Inclusion projects.
+The charity is now looking to recruit to the role of Community Rugby Coach to work across the Trust’s rugby development programmes.

 Benefits of working for Sharks Community Trust

 Sharks Community Trust expects professionalism, enthusiasm and dedication from its staff team.
 In return, you will get the following:

 Uniform: Everyone will receive an allocation of Sale Sharks kit annually based on their role